dashboardq/numbersq-wp/readme.txt

 2. Login to the Wordpress admin panel and go to the the plugins page.
 On the plugins page, activate the NumbersQ plugin.
 3. Navigate to the NumbersQ > Numbers page to see the overall stats for the site.
 4. To connect the site to NumbersQ.com, go to the NumbersQ > Keys page and press the "Add New" button.
-5. Copy the key and use it when setting up a WordPress number on NumbersQ.com.
+5. Copy the key and use it when setting up a WordPress connection on NumbersQ.com.

 == Changelog ==